krysp-io/mapper/README.md

 # node-red-contrib-field-mapper
 -------

-A <a href="http://nodered.org" target="_new">Node-RED</a> node can be used to modify a message’s properties and set context properties without having to resort to a Function node.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node can be used to modify a message’s properties without having to resort to a Function node.

 Each node can be configured with multiple operations that are applied in order.
 The available operations are:

 Set - set a property.
-The value can be a variety of different types, or can be taken from an existing message or context property.
+The value can be a variety of different types, or can be taken from an existing message.
-<p>Move - move or rename a property.</p>

 # Install
 -------